silviokennecke/homebridge-gpio-doorbell/README.md

 Optionally you can add a separate output which is triggered when the doorbell rings.
 This way you can keep your existing bell working or add a separate buzzer for instance.

+### Add to camera

+Since version 2.1 you can also use this plugin to trigger a webhook.
+This way you can use the exposed doorbell by [homebridge-camera-ffmpeg](https://www.npmjs.com/package/homebridge-camera-ffmpeg) or [homebridge-camera-ui](https://www.npmjs.com/package/homebridge-camera-ui).
+Enabling the webhook will cause the doorbell exposed by this plugin to not be triggered anymore.

+For setup first open the `homebridge-camera-ffmpeg` plugin configuration and enable the HTTP Server under "Global Automation" by assigning a port (e.g. 8080) to it.
+Also, click the "Enable Doorbell" switch in "Automation" for the camera you want to use.
+Save the changes and open the `homebridge-gpio-doorbell` configuration.
+Enable the "Enable HTTP Webhook" option and enter the webhook url for triggering the ffmpeg doorbell (e.g. `http://127.0.0.1/doorbell?NameOfVideoCamera`).
+Save the configuration an restart homebridge.
+When ringing the doorbell now, your camera exposed by homebridge-camera-ffmpeg will ring and a video stream is shown in the push notification on your iPhone, Apple Watch, etc..

 ## Support & Contribution